Brule Lake (Minnesota): Human use

 Brule Lake lies in a region which has seen human population since the end of the last ice age.
 It has variously been within the territory of the Dakota, Cree, Ojibwa, French, British, and Americans.
 It saw little development until the opening of a railroad that allowed loggers easier access to the interior of the Arrowhead region's dense pine forest.
 A survey of the region was made by Ulysses S. Grant II and Newton Horace Winchell in 1893, which established the surface elevation of the Brule and the heights of many of the hills around it.
 In 1898, the Duluth and Northern Minnesota Railroad was opened to service the logging firm of Alger, Smith Company, and in time a spur of this railroad was built to Lake Brule.

 Around 1920, the General Logging Company had acquired the rights to stands of white pine in the region of Brule Lake from the Alger, Smith Company.
 Laws requiring the removal of pine slash were not being effectively enforced in the region, increasing the danger of forest fire.
 On July 22, 1929, a fire was spotted between Brule and Star Lake.
 Twenty one days later, the Brule Lake Fire had burned 25,708 acres of forest, cost $20,000 to extinguish, and demonstrated the insufficiency of the United States Forest Service's firefighting capacity in the region.

 With the decline of the lumber industry between 1920 and 1940, many lumber railways were dismantled, including the Alger line.
 The railroad grade was acquired by the county and now functions as a gravel road, known as "The Grade," which provides the only access for motorized vehicles to Brule Lake.

-In 1925, an unauthorized 112 ft canal was blasted between Brule Lake and the South Brule River, while a dam was built to close off its outlet into the Temperance.
+In 1925, an unauthorized 112 ft, ten-foot wide, and four-foot deep canal was blasted between Brule Lake and the South Brule River allegedly by the Arrowhead Land and Outing Corporation, while a dam was built to close off its outlet into the Temperance.
+The action was supported by the Brule Land & Outing Company which operated a resort in the area and threatened legal action if Minnesota Game and Fish Commissioner James F. Gould ordered the channel filled in and the dam removed.
+Gould cited low water levels in the Temperance River, depleted fish populations, and "the damage of public interest" as cause for his opposition to the channel and dam.
 These were later repaired, using nearby boulders, brush, and two bags of cement.
 During the 1920s, Edward Wellington Backus was attempting to build hydroelectric dams on northern Minnesotan rivers, and the blasting was likely connected to this development.
 It has been variously blamed on land speculators trying to convince buyers that the Brule had enough flow to be a viable source of hydroelectric power, or upon employees of a local development company working towards the same purpose.